UMBE-LAB/CityBEM-Docs/docs/run_citybem.md

 ---

 ## :material-rocket: 3.
-Processing Large Urban Regions
+Large Urban Regions

 CityBEM V2 is extremely efficient—**about 2 seconds per building** for a full-year simulation (depending on CPU performance and enabled modules).
 However, for very large geometries (50k–300k+ buildings), **parallel execution** is recommended.